Five Fingers (2006 film): Plot

-Martijn (Phillipe), a gifted Dutch jazz pianist, flies to Morocco to set up a food assistance program.
-When he arrives, however, he and his British-accented travel guide, Gavin (Meaney), are quickly kidnapped by terrorists, taken to an undisclosed location, bound and blindfolded.
+Martijn, a gifted Dutch jazz pianist, flies to Morocco to set up a food assistance program.
+When he arrives, however, he and his British-accented travel guide, Gavin, are quickly kidnapped by terrorists, taken to an undisclosed location, bound and blindfolded.
 The captors swiftly shoot Gavin and then begin methodical attempts to extract information from Martijn about where he obtained the money to set up the program by cutting off his fingers one at a time.

 Martijn insists that he has no idea where the money came from, though in time it becomes clear that all is not what it seems.
-Martijn at first denies everything as he and his captor Ahmat (Fishburne) begin to play a game of chess.
+Martijn at first denies everything as he and his captor Ahmat begin to play a game of chess.
 Ahmat expresses his love for the game stating that there is no bluffing in chess but calculation.
 Martijn loses the second round and refusing to answer questions, loses his first finger.
-Later, Aicha (Torres), a woman arrives to tend Martijn's wounds.
+Later, a woman, Aicha, arrives to tend Martijn's wounds.
 As Martijn refuses to give up the names, he suspects Aicha being a part of the ruse and refuses to tell anything further.
 Aicha then cuts off Martijn's second finger as he refuses to tell the truth where the money came from.